-Department of Human Services (DHS) Report of Suspected Child Abuse - ID# 470-0665
+Department of Health and Human Services (HHS) Report of Suspected Child Abuse - ID# 470-0665

-This is a universal tool for the provider and consultant which is applicable to continuous quality improvement actions: i.e. Department of Human Services (DHS) Referrals, Quality Rating System (QRS) Strategies, ChildNet Certifications or training key concepts.
+This is a universal tool for the provider and consultant which is applicable to continuous quality improvement actions: i.e. Department of Health and Human Services (HHS) Referrals, Iowa Quality for Kids (IQ4K®) Strategies, ChildNet Certifications or training key concepts.

 Packet of required information to be kept in the children’s file for each child enrolled.

-Required information from Department of Human Services (DHS) checklist, 109.9(2).
+Required information from Department of Health and Human Services (HHS) checklist, 109.9(2).

 Checklist of required information to be included in each child's file.

-Required information from Department of Human Services (DHS) checklist, 109.9(2)d and f.
+Required information from Department of Health and Human Services (HHS) checklist, 109.9(2)d and f.

 Parent consent and release form addressing child pick up, trips, transportation, swimming, photos and other.